Northwest Horticultural Council

 Fall 2024 Meeting

-The NOSB will hold its annual fall meeting October 22-24, 2024, in Portland, Oregon, with a virtual broadcast option.
-Public comment webinars take place virtually the week prior on October 15 and 17.
+The NOSB held its annual fall meeting October 22-24, 2024, in Portland, Oregon, with a virtual broadcast option.
+Public comment webinars took place virtually the week prior on October 15 and 17.

-This fall, the NOSB will discuss a petition to allow Pear Ester (i.e., Ethyl-2E,4Z-Decadienoate), a semiochemical material, to the National List as a synthetic kairomone for use in mating disruption products.
-Read the discussion document here.
+The NOSB discussed a petition to allow Pear Ester (i.e., Ethyl-2E,4Z-Decadienoate), a semiochemical, to the National List as a synthetic kairomone for use in mating disruption products.
+The discussion document can be read here.
 A vote to approve or reject the petition will take place in 2025.

-The Board will vote on proposals to revise how inert ingredients are listed in organic regulations and to amend the definition of compost and its production management practices.
+The Board voted, and approved, two proposals: one to revise how inert ingredients are listed in organic regulations and one to amend the definition of compost and its production management practices.
+The proposals now go to the USDA National Organic Program for rulemaking.

 -